Zuriefais/GraphGenerator/README.md

 # GraphGenerator
-Generate graph
+Generate graph to
-Solving a school problem
+Solve a school problem